NCEDB Pursuing Manufacturers & Major Businesses

 What DiBella is doing is working.
 Her successes are tangible, like the framed medals in her office from marathons she’s done.
 And like the economic phenomenon unfolding across State Highway 200 from her office – a development called Wildlight.

 But Wildlight is more than just a mammoth development.
 It will become a high-tech, state-of-the-art community.
 In fact, the team behind Wildlight also concocted Celebration, an idyllic village in Central Florida with a Norman Rockwell flair.

 Wildlight will feature a delectable mix of residential, commercial and retail components.
 And it gets better.
-Rayonier Inc., the company behind Wildlight, has already located its headquarters there, while Florida Public Utilities just committed to the same.
+Rayonier Inc. has already located its headquarters there, while Florida Public Utilities just committed to the same.
 Literally across the road from DiBella’s office on the Florida State College campus.